 Tufts University Faculty Senate Standing Committees

-The Tufts University Faculty Senate has established five standing committees to deal with various university matters, including the Executive Committee.
-The six committees, their responsibilities, and their members are as follows:
+The Tufts University Faculty Senate has established seven standing committees to deal with various university matters, including the Executive Committee.
+The seven committees, their responsibilities, and their members are as follows:

 1. Executive Committee

 The Executive Committee comprises the officers of the Senate, and consists of the Senate President, the Senate Vice President, and the Senate.
 They are elected annually for terms of one (1) year each by the voting Senate representatives at its first meeting of the academic year.
 Subject to subsection 2 of Article 5, the Senate representative receiving the highest number of votes for a particular office shall serve in that office.
 The Senate President will represent the Senate in its relations with the Board of Trustees, President, Provost, and administration of the University.
 The committee is charged with appointing members of the Faculty Senate, and attending to other responsibilities such as presiding at meetings and the recording of Senate business.

 Senate Vice President: J.P. de Ruiter – Engineering